Chocolate-Drizzled Apples or Pears with Date Caramel

 With a cake spatula, scrape the chocolate mixture in to a frosting piping bag, or, if you don’t have one, a medium-sized Ziploc-type plastic storage bag.
 Cut a tiny hole in one of the bottom corners (about 1/8 inch).
 Drizzle the chocolate across the fruit in one direction, then turn and drizzle in the other direction.

 If using, scatter the almonds over the chocolate-drizzled fruit.
 Refrigerate the platter of fruit for at least 30 minutes, or until the chocolate hardens.

 Combine the dates with the nondairy milk in a food processor, or in the container that comes with an immersion blender.
-Process until quite smooth, either in the food processor or with the immersion blender.
-I don’t recommend a blender, simply because it’s a very small amount, and it’s more difficult to get it out from the bottom of the container.
+Process until quite smooth, either in the food processor or with the immersion blender (I don’t recommend a blender, because it’s a very small amount and more difficult to get out from the bottom of the container).
 Transfer to a small serving bowl.

 Serve the chocolate drizzled fruit with the date sauce on the side.

 Variation: Instead of the date sauce, if you’d like to make this even more decadent, serve cashew, almond, or peanut butter as a dip.